nofun97/COMP30019-Project1/readme.txt

 all arrays are filled.

 Camera Motion:
-The flight simulator style moving camera was implemented such that the 'w', 'a', 's', 'd' keys can only move the camera within a certain bounded box.
+The flight simulator style moving camera was implemented such that the 'w', 'a', 's', 'd' keys correspond to the forward, left, backward and right direction respectively, and the camera can only be moved within a certain bounded box.
+The bounding is achieved by reverting the camera to its previous position whenever it attempts to go out of bounds.
 The camera also cannot clip into the mountains or the surface of the water.
-This was achieved using collision detection.
-Collision detection is achieved by add mesh collisions component to the terrain and water, and character controller component to the camera with the appropriate radius so that camera can not look inside the terrain or water.
-The mouse can freely control the pitch and yaw of the camera.
+This was achieved using collision detection, via Unity's CharacterController and MeshCollider components.
+Initially, only MeshCollider components were used, but it was limited to collision between convex meshes, which makes collisions inaccurate.
+Therefore, accurate collision detection is achieved by adding MeshCollider component to the terrain and water, and CharacterController component to the camera with the appropriate mesh, to keep it from looking inside the terrain or water.
+Finally, The mouse can freely control the pitch and yaw of the camera.

 Surface Properties:
 A mesh is generated for the terrain, and the colour of each polygon is determined by its height.
 To allow